Resveratrol

 - Depends on duration of the skin contact

-- Resveratrol 3-glucosides are in part hydrolysed
+- resveratrol 3-glucosides are in part hydrolysed

 - Both trans- and cis-resveratrol [1]